brucemcpherson/effex-api-client/README.md

 ```
 ### state

-This kind of subscription, by definition, introduces some *state* into the API.
-Behind the scenes the statefullness is managed separately, and uses API calls to interact with the API itself.
-This approach allows different types of watching to be added on other platforms, yet still use the API to record what's happening.
-For each of the SDK methods mentioned in this section, there is an equivalent API call, but I won't document them here as they are still fluid.
-If you are planning to build an SDK in some other language then ping me and I'll get you started
+This kind of subscription, would seem to introduce some *state* into the API process, but in fact the API itself is stateless.
+There is a separate server which manages notifications.
+The API simply registers details about interest in notifications as items in the back end cache.
+The push server watches for changes in data items and for those that want to know about them and handles all the connections with the push subscribers, so the push server itself is subscribed to the back end cache.
+This means that other APIS which were able to access the same database, would not need to implement their own push notification.

 ## Contributing and environment